RussellAbraham/lotide/README.md

   - `arr2` (Array): The second array to compare.
 - Returns: None.

+### `assertObjectsEqual(actual, expected)`

+- Description: Compares two objects for equality and prints an assertion message.
+- Parameters:
+  - `actual` (Object): The actual object to compare.
+  - `expected` (Object): The expected object to compare against.
+- Returns: void

 ### `countLetters(string)`

 - Description: Counts the occurrences of each letter in a string.